By George Beccaloni, December 2020

 All except one of the letters that Wallace received from Darwin from 1857 to 1862 (when Wallace was in the 'Malay Archipelago') survive, as do most later ones.
 However, only fragments of two of Wallace's pre.
 1862 letters to Darwin from this period exist, yet many (most?) of the letters sent to him by Wallace from 1862 onwards survive in their entirety.
 In addition, as I pointed out in a previous post, none of the letters which Lyell and Hooker sent to Darwin in 1858 concerning Wallace's essay on natural selection survive, leading one scholar to write that it was as if "somebody cleaned up the file."

 So what happened to Wallace's pre.
 1862 letters to Darwin?
-Did he burn them?
-The answer is yes he did!
 In an 1875 letter from Darwin to Charles Lyell's biographer, Katharine Murray Lyell, which seems to have been overlooked by scholars, Darwin writes "I used formerly to burn all letters excepting a few, and such as I have kept from Lyell I now send.
 From the year 1862 I preserved all letters, and wish I had done so earlier.
 I am thus enabled to send all the letters from Lyell from 1862 to 1869 inclusive."
-So we now have the answer.
+So we now have the probable answer.
 I do, however, still wonder what became of Wallace's March 1858 letter to Darwin from Ternate Island, which was enclosed with his essay on natural selection.
 I find it difficult to believe that Darwin burned it, considering it was one of the most important letters he had received from anyone in his life.
+However, perhaps it was a relief to get rid of it as it was associated with so much angst.

 Page 1 of Darwin's 1875 letter to Katharine Lyell.